Roman Protasevich: Release

 After his release, reports leaked that Protasevich testified against his former girlfriend Sapega in order to receive either a reduced sentence or a presidential pardon.
 According to news media, Protasevich's testimony against Sapega was handed to the Vladivostok authorities handling her prison transfer case.

 In May 2023, Protasevich's mother returned from Poland to Belarus.
 In an interview with the state-owned Belarusian Telegraph Agency, Protasevich declared that he would definitely not plan to connect his life with politics.

 On 13 June 2023, Lukashenko spoke out on why he decided to pardon Protasevich.
 He told news outlets that he had pardoned Protasevich because "this guy did everything he promised to save his life or to not go to jail ... he confessed that he had done wrong".

 However, other opposition figures have come to view Protasevich as a traitor.
 Andrei Sannikov told The New York Times, "Please don't praise him as a freedom fighter.
 He is a very dark figure in this whole story.
 We don't want to hear his name ever again. ...
 He betrayed the whole democratic movement."
 Franak Viačorka opined that the case was a "very important story which teaches us how cruel regimes like Lukashenko's are".

 On 19 June 2023, Protasevich was assigned the conditions of his pardon, including mandatory reports to a supervisor, reports of his residence, and prohibition from leaving Belarus.

 In July, he was removed from the list of terrorists by the Lukashenko government.

+Since 2026, Protasevich has been a TV presenter for the state-owned channel Capital TV.
+In one of his shows, he leaked personal information about the founder of the exiled media outlet Belarusian Investigative Center, Stanislau Ivashkevich.
+Protasevich revealed Ivashkevich's private phone number and home address in Poland.
+As a result, YouTube blocked several Belarusian state-owned channels.